You know how everyone says you'll never look and wish you'd kept a bad VP as long as you did?

 - Activation rates don’t go up.
 This is also the job.
 Those hard-earned customers have to go live.
 And a great VP of CS will make sure more of them do.
 This is very easy to quickly impact.

 - If you see a lot of motion, but no KPI improvements in CS … you didn’t hire a VP.
 You hired an IC that talks the talk, but can’t do the walk.

 Signs of a mis-hire at VP of Engineering:

-- Story points don’t go up pretty quickly.
+- Story points and velocity don’t go up pretty quickly.
 VPEs know this is critical to increasing output and productivity.

 (note: an updated SaaStr Classic post)